-External complaints

-Customer Feedback Policy, Complaints Procedure and Complaints Indicative Timeframes on BCVL website
+External complaints Customer Feedback Policy, Complaints Procedure and Complaints Indicative Timeframes on BCVL website

-Internal complaints

-Internal Complaints Resolution Procedure (BCVL intranet)
+Internal complaints Internal Complaints Procedure located on the BCVL SharePoint site

 If any internal or external complainant is not satisfied with BCVL's response or the manner in which BCVL has dealt with the complaint, the individual may make a formal complaint to the Office of the Australian Information Commissioner (OAIC)).
 The OAIC will provide BCVL with the opportunity to respond to the complaint.
 Following its enquiries, if the OAIC decides that there is insufficient evidence to support the complaint, the OAIC may dismiss the complaint.
 Alternatively, if the OAIC believes there is enough evidence to support the complaint, it will try to conciliate the matter.